Earthquakes in Missouri

-- Two hundred thirty-six earthquakes that ranged between Magnitude 2.0 and Magnitude 3.9 shook southeast Missouri in the 10-year time frame from 2000-2009.
+- Two hundred thirty-six earthquakes that measured between Magnitude 2.0 and Magnitude 3.9 shook southeast Missouri in the 10-year time frame from 2000-2009.

-Missourians experience small earthquakes daily.
-This is especially true in southeast Missouri.
-The size of these earthquakes are in the range of magnitude 1.0 and 2.0 which means that they rarely are felt by humans; but they can be recorded on devices that measure the earth's movement.
-These earthquakes are evidence that a seismically active fault system is present in the southeastern portion of our state.
-This system is called the New Madrid Seismic Zone and it extends through a multi-state area.
-The movement along this fault system occurs thousands of feet below ground surface.
+Seismographs are instruments that record the earth's movement.
+The movement along the fault system in the NMSZ occurs thousands of feet below ground surface.
 However, because of both the extent and depth of this fault, it has the potential to cause damage and impacts across a large area of the central United States.
 See a map of recent earthquakes.

 Missourians should be aware of the reality of earthquake hazards in our state.
-However, we must also understand that an earthquake measuring as large as magnitude 10.5 as depicted in disaster films, are probably only fiction.
-Some scientists predict that there is about a 10 percent chance of a magnitude 7-8 earthquake in the New Madrid Seismic Zone in a 50 year time interval; which is a more realistic estimation of the size of a large earthquake that may occur in our state.
+However, we also must understand an earthquake measuring as large as magnitude 10.5 as depicted in disaster films probably are fiction, an earthquake measuring in magnitude of 6.0 to 8.0 is a more realistic estimation of a large earthquake that may occur in our state.
 The most valuable lesson we can learn from watching natural disaster movies is that knowledge and preparation are key.
 We should channel the energy associated with an increased awareness level into positive activities that will help prepare for actual earthquake risk associated with the New Madrid Seismic Zone.
 The Missouri Geological Survey has worked cooperatively with the U.S. Geological Survey for several decades to increase the knowledge base about earthquakes in the central United States.

 Geologic Mapping for Natural Disasters